Poster Presentations

 You may use PowerPoint* (to create a single slide), InDesign, Canva, Adobe Illustrator or any other platform to create a poster, as long as it adheres to the sizing requirement and can be saved in the file format (PDF/X) that is required for printing. *The web version of PowerPoint is not recommended for use due to difficulty converting to PDF/X.

-• Pre-designed poster templates can be downloaded by clicking Access the Templates button below *these template designs are an option and you may create your own
+Poster development and presentation tutorials are available on the Undergraduate Research Symposium YouTube channel.
+Pre-designed poster templates can be downloaded by clicking Access the Templates button below.
+Using these template designs is optional and you may create your own, but all posters must include essential information, key project content as noted below.

 Access the Templates